Enhancement effect of mass imbalance on Fulde-Ferrell-Larkin-Ovchinnikov type of pairing in Fermi-Fermi mixtures of ultracold quantum gases

-In summary, our results show that, in order to find the exotic FFLO states in a 3D Fermi gas, it is most promising to explore Fermi-Fermi mixtures with a large mass ratio in the unitary regime, where one expects to see a relatively large phase space volume and a much enhanced superfluid transition temperature when the heavy species is the majority.
-In addition to the FFLO superfluid states, one may also find FFLO type of pseudogapped normal states.
+In summary, our results show that, in order to find the exotic FFLO states in a 3D Fermi gas, it is most promising to explore Fermi-Fermi mixtures with a large mass ratio in the unitary regime, where one expects to see a relatively large phase space volume and a greatly enhanced superfluid transition temperature when the heavy species is the majority.
+While we have focused on the one-plane-wave FFLO, i.e., the FF case, such enhancement is present for the LO phase as well, which has a comparable or lower energy.
 These FFLO states may be detected via collective modes \cite{CooperPRL103}, vortices \cite{AgterbergPRL100}, direct imaging \cite{Mizushima}, rf spectroscopy \cite{TormaPRL101}, triplet pair correlations \cite{Demler2012}, and, most directly, by measuring the pair momentum distribution which should exhibit a peak at a finite $\mathbf{q}$.
+Experimentally, the $T\ll T_{F,\uparrow}$ regime has now been accessible for $^{6}$Li--$^{40}$K \cite{Shin08}.
+With the recent report of $T\simeq 0.3T_{F,\uparrow}$ \cite{Gupta2013PRA}, it is hopeful that lower $T$ regime can be accessed for $^{6}$Li--$^{173}$Yb as well in the near future.
+These experimental progress makes it promising to observe the exotic FFLO states if they do exist.

-This work is supported by NSF of China (Grants No. 10974173 and No. 11274267), the National Basic Research Program of China (Grants No. 2011CB921303 and No. 2012CB927404), NSF of Zhejiang Province of China (Grant No. LZ13A040001).
+This work is supported by NSF of China (Grant No. 11274267), the National Basic Research Program of China (Grants No. 2011CB921303 and No. 2012CB927404), NSF of Zhejiang Province of China (Grant No. LZ13A040001).